• Skip to primary navigation

 A food processor with tofu mince.

-1. In a large mixing bowl, add the tofu crumbles, breadcrumbs, dairy-free milk, cornstarch, onion and garlic mixture, one tablespoon of olive oil, sweet smoked paprika powder, cumin, oregano, Worcestershire sauce, salt, tomato paste, and nutritional yeast.
+In a large mixing bowl, combine the tofu crumbles, breadcrumbs, dairy-free milk, cornstarch, onion and garlic paste, 1 tablespoon of olive oil, sweet smoked paprika, cumin, oregano, Worcestershire sauce, salt, tomato paste, and nutritional yeast.

 All ingredients for vegan sausage is in a glass bowl before mixing them.
 All ingredients are visible, tofu mince, breadcrumbs, starch, different spices and onion-garlic puree

-3. Heat a nonstick frying pan over medium heat.
-If you do not have a nonstick frying pan, add a small amount of coconut or olive oil.
-Fry the sausages on each side for a few minutes until they become brown and form a crispy crust.
+Heat a frying pan on medium heat.
+If you do not have a non-stick pan, add a bit of coconut or olive oil to the pan.
+Fry the sausages for a couple of minutes on each side, until they have a nice brown color.

 7 small sausages in a black cast-iron skillet.